 ALE continues to hold a positive outlook for the market rent prospects for the portfolio.
-In around two years time the first major review will occur for the majority of properties with the fair market rent capped and collared within 10% of the 2017 rent.
-There is also a full open fair market rent review (no caps or collars) in November 2028.
+In respect of the November 2018 rent reviews, 78 of 86 properties will be reviewed and the market rent is capped and collared within 10% of the 2017 rent.
+For three of the 78 properties a rent increase of 10% has already been agreed.
+A futher five standard triple net leases have different review dates and the remaining three properties are subject to non-standard leases.
+There is also a full open market rent review (no caps or collars) in November 2028.

-ALE will continue to seek acquisition opportunities that are of a high quality, meet all specified criteria and represent an accretive value opportunity for securityholders.
-Even if these opportunities are not available, ALE will continue to work constructively with ALH in seeking to ensure the existing portfolio of properties continues to perform at the profitable levels that currently prevail.
+ALE will continue to seek acquisition opportunities that are of a high quality, meet our target criteria and represent an accretive value opportunity for securityholders.
+ALE will also continue to work constructively with ALH in seeking to ensure the existing portfolio of properties continues to perform profitably and to explore development opportunities together for mutual benefit.